 The Faculty of Medicine and Health Sciences of McGill University invites applications for the position of:

-Canadian Excellence Research Chair (CERC) in Metabolism and the Brain
+Canadian Excellence Research Chair (CERC) in Lung Regenerative Medicine

-The Faculty of Medicine and Health Sciences at McGill University is seeking to recruit an internationally recognised scientist with a strong track record in innovation and research leadership to direct a new program in “Metabolism and the Brain” that is supported by a prestigious CERC award.
+The Faculty of Medicine and Health Sciences at McGill University is seeking to recruit an internationally recognized scientist with a strong track record in innovation and research leadership to direct a new program in “Lung Regenerative Medicine” that is supported by a prestigious CERC award.
 The CERC Program supports Canadian universities in their efforts to build upon Canada's reputation as a global leader in research and innovation through recruitment of world-leading researchers to Canada.
 CERC awards are amongst the most prestigious and generous available globally.

 The successful candidate is expected to: